mattermost/mattermost-handbook/company/about-mattermost/list-of-terms.md

 ### AOR

 _Area Of Responsibility_ defines the area for which a [DRI](list-of-terms.md#dri) is accountable.
-The [AOR page ](../../operations/operations/areas-of-responsibility.md)provides information on AORs across the company.
+The [AOR page](../../operations/operations/areas-of-responsibility.md) provides information on AORs across the company.

 ### **Bug**

 An obvious error in Mattermost software that is typically a code defect.
-Changes required to accommodate unsupported 3rd party software \(such as browsers or operating systems\) are not considered bugs, they are considered improvements.
+Changes required to accommodate unsupported third-party software \(such as browsers or operating systems\) are not considered bugs - they are considered improvements.

 ### **CAO**

-_Contract Accountability Owner_ is a [DRI](list-of-terms.md#dri) for ensuring a contract meets our guidelines and standards ahead of final approval by [a company signatory. ](../../operations/operations/company-agreements.md#who-can-sign-on-behalf-of-the-company)Also see [listing of CAOs](../../operations/operations/company-agreements.md#who-are-contract-accountability-owners-caos).
+_Contract Accountability Owner_ is a [DRI](list-of-terms.md#dri) for ensuring a contract meets our guidelines and standards ahead of final approval by [a company signatory. ](../../operations/operations/company-agreements.md#who-can-sign-on-behalf-of-the-company).
+Also see [listing of CAOs](../../operations/operations/company-agreements.md#who-are-contract-accountability-owners-caos).

 ### **COM**